Technology of Participation (ToP)

 Life is Horrid Without ORID: 3 Tips for the ToP Focused Conversation

-Today we are going to focus on various ways to use the Focused Conversation or ORID.
-I’ve been watching jellyfish lately on my adventure retreats and I think of the beauty of a jellyfish as similar to the beauty of an ORID.
-As our ToP colleague, Dennis Jennings says, “Life would be horrid without an…
+Today we are going to focus on various ways to use the ToP® Focused Conversation Method or ORID.
+It will also help you understand the structure and a few uses of this foundational methodology that can be applied by anyone.
+I’ve been watching jellyfish lately on my adventure retreats and I think of the beauty…

 Brilliant Facilitation Tools for Reflective Thinking & Problem Solving